Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/02_search_implementation.md

 # Search Implementation Steps

-## Creating Search Engine Interface
+## Creating a Search Engine Interface

 The Search Engine is used to connect Fabric to the Elasticsearch engine when running search commands.
 During a search, the Search Engine's interface is populated with the Elasticsearch engine's connection details.